 Too much humidity can be a terrible thing, especially for hairstyles, make-up, and even inhaling.
 But a deficiency of humidity in your home might actually harm some details of your home’s interior.
-Take a look at a few products you may have within your home that low humidity can ruin over time.
+Take a look at a few products you may have within your home that low humidity can damage over time.

-Absolutely – books need moisture to avoid the pages from ending up dry and delicate.
+Absolutely – books require moisture to avoid the pages from ending up dry and delicate.
 The absence of moisture can also make the ink flake and the cover warp.
 On the contrary, extreme moisture could result in the book pages sticking together permanently, discoloration, and possibly mold.

-Curious if your home has the right balance of humidity?
+Curious if your home has the correct balance of humidity?
 Call Service Experts Heating & Air Conditioning today for a no-charge in-home comfort analysis and be sure your air isn’t harming your valuable home.